Welcome to our Bass Fishing Buyer’s Guide! This is a comprehensive rundown of the most critical equipment you need to catch largemouth bass.

 One fantastic bass jig is the Booyah Boo Jig.
 Its flat bottom and stiff weed guard help it snake through dense brush and punch through thick grass with ease.

-A Mustad Ultra Point nickel hook and two loud rattles round out the feature list of this bass-catching jig.
+A Mustad Ultra Point nickel hook and two loud rattles round out the feature list of this can’t-resist bass-catching jig.

 If you’re fishing for suspended bass, sometimes they come down with a case of lockjaw, which means it’s time for a little finesse.
 The Terminator Finesse Jig is a subtler offering than most jigs, featuring a half-skirt, a smaller profile, and a light, wire weed guard.